-- Increased confidence and ability in teaching different sports after attending training. - Staff's familiarity with a wider range of sports has increased. - Staff have been introduced to new sports and the skills these need. - Staff have been able to selfassess the skills which they need to develop and bespoke CPD has been provided to enable them to develop these specific areas. - The PE Lead is highly-skilled and remains up-to-date with current ideas, initiatives and best practice and shares this knowledge with others.
+- Increased confidence and ability in teaching different sports after attending training. - Staff's familiarity with a wider range of sports has increased. - Staff have been introduced to new sports and the skills these need. - Staff have been able to selfassess the skills which they need to develop and bespoke CPD has been provided to enable them to develop these specific areas. - Teachers were able to access more online resources this year through TPAT support due to COVID and a new way of working. - The PE Lead is highly-skilled and remains up-to-date with current ideas, initiatives and best practice and shares this knowledge with others.
 She is now a representative on the Cornwall board for P.E.. - The PE Development Officer ensures that all opportunities are provided for pupils, in terms of both their participation and attainment, in line with the PE grant's aims.